How to choose the right veil to suit your dress

 Wedding dress fabrics:

 Another factor to consider is your wedding gown fabrics, as this mainly affects your choice of trim or edging for the veil.
 For example, if your wedding dress is made of silk or satin, then satin edging on the veil compliments the dress nicely, such as our Elegance ST veil.
 A softer flowy gown made from chiffon or georgette looks better with a fine veil edging, such as a pencil or stitched edge.
-If your wedding dress has crystal beading, consider having some crystals scattered on your veil, such as the Allure Crystal ST veil.
+If your wedding dress has crystal beading, consider having some crystals scattered on your veil, such as the Allure Crystal beaded veil.

 The immense popularity of lace wedding dresses has caused some confusion about what style of veil to wear with such dresses.
 My advice for a full lace wedding dress is to go for a plain, raw edge veil.
-For example, the Isabelle Chapel veil as well as Abigail Drop veil are both excellent choices with a lace wedding dress.
+For example, the Allure Chapel veil as well as Abigail Drop veil are both excellent choices with a lace wedding dress.
 That way the veil will compliment your dress, without competing with it.

 Alternatively, if you prefer a veil with some embellishment or detail, a mantilla veil can look amazing as long as the lace trim matches or compliments the lace on your dress.
 Another option is to have a lace or beaded veil with a sleek, clean cut wedding dress.

 For a vintage style wedding dress, consider a birdcage veil.
-These veils are made of French netting (as well as tulle) which create a retro look reminiscent of the 1940’s.
+These veils are made of French netting which create a retro glamour look reminiscent of the 1940’s.

 Veil etiquette: To wear or not to wear the veil over your face: